filecoin-project/specs/expected-consensus.md

 ## Secret Leader Election

 Expected Consensus is a consensus protocol that works by electing a miner from a weighted set in proportion to their weight.
-In the case of Filecoin, participants and weights are drawn from the storage power table.
+In the case of Filecoin, participants and weights are drawn from the storage [power table](./storage-market.md#the-power-table).

-TODO: Link to power table spec.

 Leader Election in Expected Consensus must be Secret, Fair and Verifiable.
 This is achieved through the use of randomness drawn from the chain.